Radiergummi/wander/README.md

 ```

 ### Using a custom driver
 Drivers are what actually handles dispatching requests and processing responses.
-They have one, simple responsibility: Transform a request instance into a response
+They have one, simple responsibility: Transform a request instance into a
-instance.
+response instance.
 By default, Wander uses a PHP stream driver.

 ### Exception handling
 Wander follows an exception hierarchy that represents different classes of errors.
-In contrary to PSR-18 clients, I firmly believe response status codes from the 400 or 500 range _should_ throw
+In contrary to PSR-18 clients, I firmly believe response status codes from the 400 or 500 range _should_ throw an exception, because you end up checking for
-an exception, because you end up checking for them anyway.
+them anyway.
 Exceptions are friends!
-Especially in thee case of
-HTTP, where an error be an expected part of the flow.
+Especially in thee case of HTTP, where an error could be an expected part of the flow.

 The exception tree looks as follows:
 ```